-Further information on outsourced products and services can be found in the Department of Home Affairs' Protective Security Policy Framework, Security governance for contracted goods and service providers policy.
+Further information on outsourced products and services can be found in the Department of Home Affairs' Protective Security Policy Framework.

-Further information on the procurement and use of evaluated applications and ICT equipment can be found in the evaluated product procurement and evaluated product use sections of the Guidelines for Evaluated Products.
+Further information on the procurement and use of evaluated applications and IT equipment can be found in the evaluated product procurement and evaluated product use sections of the Guidelines for Evaluated Products.